LukedeMunk/storm-the-house-3-opencv2-bot/README.md

 Playing the game with the bot turns it more into a strategy game, where success depends on buying the right items at the right time.
 My main goal was to finish the game without purchasing shooters or gun towers, but I did not manage to achieve this.
 I believe the weapons in the game are not strong enough to make this possible.
 The bot is not perfect and can be optimized, but I cannot get past day 15 (out of 40) even with the `Old Glory` gun with maximum upgrades.

-I have managed to finish the game with the help of gunners and shooting towers.
+I managed to finish the game with the help of gunners and shooting towers.
+I have also included the full templates in the repository, so you can try to optimize the templates and the detection mechanism yourself.
+Let me know about your improvements and your high score using this bot.

 ## Getting Started